Junior H

 Antonio Herrera Pérez (born 23 April 2001), known professionally as Junior H, is a Mexican singer-songwriter.
-He is considered a major artist of the corridos tumbados movement, having popularized the genre with his earlier studio albums.
+He is considered a major artist of the corridos tumbados genre, having popularized the genre with his earlier studio albums.

 Early life

 Antonio Herrera Pérez was born on 23 April 2001, in the municipality of Yuriria, Guanajuato, Mexico.
 At the age of 12, he and one of his friends would begin to write lyrics since they did not know how to play instruments yet.
 He lived his childhood in Cerano until the age of 15 when he and his family moved to the United States in 2015, in the state of Utah.
 At the age of 17, while in high school, he worked as a cook at a local Wendy's restaurant and learned to play different instruments during his spare time, by watching videos on YouTube, including the accordion and the guitar.

 One day, Pérez decided to upload songs he had already made on YouTube under the name "Junior H," without telling any of his friends or family.
-Having not checked for a month on the songs he had uploaded, out of curiosity, he checked his songs on YouTube and upon seeing that his single "No Eh Cambiado" had more than 2 million views and several supportive comments, he put more focus on his independent musical project.
+Having not checked for a month on the songs he had uploaded, out of curiosity, he checked his songs on YouTube and upon seeing that his single "No Eh Cambiado" had more than two million views and several supportive comments, he put more focus on his independent musical project.

 Career

 2019–2020: Music career beginnings

 On 2 February 2019, Herrera released his debut album Mi Vida en un Cigarro, with nine songs.
-Among them was his first renowned single "No He Cambiado" and other songs such as "Mi Vida en un Cigarro" and "El de la Chevy".
+Among them was his first renowned single "No Eh Cambiado" and other songs such as "Mi Vida en un Cigarro" and "El de la Chevy".
 Contacted by Jimmy Humilde that same year, he joined Humilde's record label Rancho Humilde, where he met labelmate Natanael Cano, who is also a Mexican singer, with whom he collaborated on the single "Disfruto lo Malo" on his acclaimed album Corridos Tumbados, which also includes "Ella", a song that Herrera had written by himself.

 In December 2020, Herrera released his second studio album titled Atrapado en un Sueño, which features his most recognized songs such as its title track "Atrapado en un Sueño", "Mente Positiva" and "Jueves 10".
 The album was positioned in the top five of the Billboard Top Latin Albums chart, marking Herrera's first chartings in any album chart.
 Later that year, on September 2, he would release two albums that same day, Cruisin' with Junior H and Musica <3, which contain 12 songs on each album.
 On December 18, together with Natanael Cano and Ovi, they released the album Las 3 Torres, including 16 songs which feature artists such as Snoop Dogg, Ñengo Flow and Snow Tha Product.